lupyuen/lupyuen.github.io/src/lte2.md

   "\r";
 ```

-Remember to update the PDU Length according to your phone number and message text.
+Remember to __update the PDU Length__ according to your phone number and message text.

-_What do the fields mean?_
+_What do the PDU Fields mean?_

 ```c
 "00"  // Length of SMSC information (None)